The War at Home (1979 film): Reception and legacy

 It earned an Academy Award for Best Documentary Feature nomination.

+After self-releasing The War at Home, Barry Alexander Brown co-founded the distribution company First Run Features.

 Dialogue from The War at Home was used as samples in the song “Thieves” by the band Ministry on the 1989 album The Mind is a Terrible Thing to Taste.

 Viewing the film after its recent restoration, Peter Canby writes in The New Yorker:The film covers the period from 1963—when the earliest demonstrators wore jackets and ties, in some cases smoked pipes, and attended teach-ins—to 1973.
 Along the way, there is extensive footage from dramatic Madison developments, including a police attack on antiwar demonstrators who had seized a campus building to protest the visit of Dow Chemical recruiters to campus.
 (Dow was the maker of napalm.)
 In that episode, the police clubbed—pretty much unprovoked—anyone they could get their hands on.
 In an unintentionally humorous moment, captured on film, a sociology professor named Maurice Zeitlin remembers students rushing in and asking him to talk sense to the police.
 Zeitlin runs out of his office, only to be clubbed from behind.Bill Siegel, director of The Trials of Muhammad Ali, was inspired to become a filmmaker after seeing the film.